Dating the Tirukkural

 The dating of the Tirukkural, and by extension the period of its author Valluvar, has been a subject of intense debate among scholars for centuries, and it continues to remain so.
 The Kural is variously dated between 300 BCE and 5th century CE.
-According to Blackburn, the "current scholarly consensus" dates the text and the author to approximately 500 CE.
+According to scholar Stuart Blackburn, the "current scholarly consensus" dates the text and the author to approximately 500 CE.
 The Tamil Nadu government has ratified 31 BCE as the year of birth of Valluvar.
 Still the precise date as to when Valluvar completed writing the Kural text remains murky.
 This article speaks about various dates arrived at by various scholars over time.

 Dating bases

 The Tirukkural belongs to the Late-Sangam period and has been listed as one of the chief text of the Sangam corpus.
 However, scholars find it difficult to ascertain the exact period of the text and its author and have employed, besides archaeological research, various historical references and linguistic methodologies to arrive at a date.

 The following are some of the linguistic methodologies scholars use to date the Kural text: